R4405U/lrcpl/README.md

 or you can install using your native distro package manager

+# Help

+Usage: lrc.pl [options]
+  Options:
+      --file <path>    Download lyrics for a single music file --dir  <path>    Download lyrics for all music files in a folder --force          Force download lyrics even if it already exists --help           Show this help message
+      --info           Print script info

 # TODO:
 [ ] make code readable
 [ ] colored output